Wise Men Still Bring Gifts

 A long-standing law prohibiting the construction of churches has been overturned.
 Christians have been newly appointed to gubernatorial positions in the government.
 Church leaders are in new dialogue with a national government previously distinguished by its intolerance of the Christian faith.
 Most astonishingly, President Abdel Fattah el-Sisi, a devout Muslim, earlier this week presented the largest cathedral in the Middle East as a gift to the Christian church in Egypt.

-President Tim Tomlinson of Bethlehem College & Seminary and I were privileged to be invited by President el-Sisi to attend the dedication of The Nativity of the Christ Cathedral in the New Capitol of Egypt.
+President Tim Tomlinson of Bethlehem College and Seminary and I were privileged to be invited by President el-Sisi to attend the dedication of The Nativity of the Christ Cathedral in the New Capitol of Egypt.
 We joined a delegation of fourteen other American evangelical leaders including its organizer, author Joel C. Rosenberg, and three commissioners of the United States Commission on International Religious Freedom.

 The Coptic Orthodox Church celebrates Christmas according to the Julian calendar, so our American delegation was treated to an extraordinary additional week of holiday festivities this year.